A topic from the subject of Medicinal Chemistry in Chemistry.

 Introduction

-Drug targets are molecules within a cell that interact with drugs.
-They can be classified into two main types: enzymes and receptors.
-Enzymes are proteins that catalyze chemical reactions, while receptors are proteins that bind to specific molecules and transmit signals.
+Drug targets are molecules within a cell that interact with drugs to elicit a therapeutic effect.
+They are broadly classified into two main types: enzymes and receptors.
+Enzymes are proteins that catalyze biochemical reactions, while receptors are proteins that bind to specific molecules (ligands) and initiate intracellular signaling cascades.

 Basic Concepts

-- Enzymes catalyze chemical reactions by lowering the activation energy required for the reaction to occur.
+1. Enzymes catalyze chemical reactions by lowering the activation energy required for the reaction to occur.
+Drugs can inhibit or activate enzyme activity.

-- Receptors bind to specific molecules, called ligands, and transmit signals across a cell membrane.
+2. Receptors bind to specific molecules, called ligands (including drugs), and transmit signals across a cell membrane or within a cell.
+This signal transduction can lead to various cellular responses.

 Types of Experiments

-There are a variety of experiments that can be used to study drug targets.
+Several experimental techniques are used to study drug targets.
 These include:

 Data Analysis